goodwin72/jaredrgoodwin.com/_work/personal-portfolio.md

 I spent the majority of August creating the site you're looking at right now - my portfolio site!
 I started learning the primary tool used in its creation at the end of July, started planning out the site flow and visual design at the beginning of the month, and spent the rest of the month bringing those designs to life.

 Along the way, I learned a lot about several important modern web development tools that I'd never used before.
-Perhaps the most important of these were **HTML templating** (through Liquid), and **CSS precompilation** (using SASS) - the former being something I'd never fully understood how to utilize, the latter being something I highly underestimated the utility of.
+Perhaps the most important of these were **HTML templating** (through Liquid), and **CSS preprocessing** (using SASS) - the former being something I'd never fully understood how to utilize, the latter being something I highly underestimated the utility of.
 I also learned about **standardized CSS naming conventions** through following the [BEM naming format](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) when making new CSS classes, and learned the basics of using a **task runner**, utilizing Gulp for some automated image processing.

 ### The beginning
 Shortly after finishing my work for LandEscapes, I moved on to the most critical thing on my personal to-do list: finally making a portfolio site.
 I'd meant to start work on the site during my last semester in college, but amidst an unexpectedly difficult semester academically and personally, I never quite found the time.